warship/JacquiConcolinoAzure/README.txt

-JacquiConcolino.com
+Jacqui Concolino

-This website was built from ASP.NET using NancyFX, Bootstrap and jQuery
+This website was built from ASP.NET using NancyFX, Bootstrap and jQuery for my cousin who is an LPGA golfer.